-Chatbots are becoming increasingly integral to their online touchpoints for applications such as reminders to providing answers to frequently asked questions about a product or service; they are key components of business communication today.
+Chatbots are becoming increasingly integral to their online touchpoints for applications such as reminders to provide answers to frequently asked questions about a product or service; they are key components of business communication today.

 Looking at chatbot’s emergence in the recruitment industry, we see a similar trend of its adoption for enhancing candidate engagement.
 The stats also speak in its favor: a CareerBuilder survey states that 67% of aspirants had positive impressions about organizations that kept them in the loop throughout the recruitment process.
 A survey by Sense and Talent Board mentions how 42% of hiring teams face issues connecting with the right talent in a timely and personalized manner, while 51% of respondents credit the implementation of chatbots for improving the candidate experience.
-Clearly, chatbots have the potential to be game-changer in improving the candidate experience and employer brand.
+Chatbots have the potential to be game-changers in improving the candidate experience and employer brand.

 Like most tech, chatbots have gone through multiple iterations and improvements to reach the point where they are commonly powered by Artificial Intelligence.
 In this article, we are going to go back in time to trace the evolution of chatbots.
 But before that, let’s define a chatbot, especially in light of recruiting.

 Wikipedia says, “chatbot or chatterbot is a software application used to conduct an online chat conversation via text or text-to-speech, instead of providing direct contact with a live human agent.”